4Soft-de/harness-model/kbl2vec/README.md

 - Copyright Information for PartVersions
 - Changes for Parts & Documents
 - Standalone `Module_configuration`s that are not part of a `Module`.
+- `TerminalRole` without Specification; can't be derived from KBL data

 ### Architecture